mvdriel/php-crud-api2/README.md

     sudo apt install php-memcached memcached

 The default engine has no dependencies and will use temporary files in the system "temp" path.

+You may use the "cachePath" config parameter to specify the file system path for the temporary files or in case that you use a non-default "cacheType" the hostname (optionally with port) of the cache server.

 ### Types